-- o Provide information about the applicant's size, structure, and length of time in business.
-Specify whether the program is a start-up or an established program. - o Include a list of the applicant organization's staff and instructors, including subcontractor personnel, to be assigned to the project. - Describe the role each staff person or instructor will fulfill.
-Outline which staff role will be responsible for outreach and recruitment, application and intake, wrap-around services, student support services, training and education, transition services and follow up, and data entry.
-Indicate the

-- number of hours each staff and instructor(s) will be assigned to the project. - Provide resumes for project staff and instructors.
-Provide a short narrative that indicates, at a minimum, their positions and total years in the organization, education, and relevant work experience.
-This needs to align with Attachment IV: Staffing Plan. - Provide North America's Building Trades Unions (NABTU), or National Center for Construction Education and Research (NCCER) Instructor Certifications, of staff who have been certified.
-If certification is planned after application period, identify staff with experience offering structured training curricula, and certification intention in the Staffing Plan. - Describe the pre-apprenticeship-related experience of the applicant organization and partners.
-If any of the work is to be sub-contracted, provide the name(s) of and describe the relevant experience of the sub-contractor(s)/partners. - Describe the applicant's capacity and experience working with construction and building trades United States DOL-RAPs and employers. - Describe the applicant's capacity and experience working with other key stakeholders in the region, including existing apprenticeship navigators or intermediaries.
+- Provide information about the applicant's size, structure, and length of time in business.
+Specify whether the program is a start-up or an established program. - Include a list of the applicant organization's staff and instructors, including sub-contractor personnel, to be assigned to the project. - This must align with the Attachment IV: Staffing Plan and budget submission. - Provide TradesFutures Multi-Craft Core Curriculum (MC3) (formerly NABTU), National Center for Construction Education and Research (NCCER), or Illinois Community College Board (ICCB) Instructor Certifications of staff who have been certified.
+If certification is planned after application period, identify staff with experience offering structured training curricula, and certification intention in the Staffing Plan. - Describe the pre-apprenticeship related experience of the applicant organization and partners.
+If any of the work is to be sub-contracted, provide the name(s) of and describe the relevant experience of the subcontractor(s)/partners. - Describe the applicant's capacity and experience working with construction and building trades United States DOL-RAPs and employers. - Describe the applicant's capacity and experience working with other key stakeholders in the region, including existing apprenticeship navigators or intermediaries.
 Also describe the applicant's experience transitioning clients to United States DOL-RAPs and construction employment.